matomo-org/developer-documentation/docs/3.x/persistence-and-the-mysql-backend.md

 Matomo's custom dashboards and widgets layout are stored in the `user_dashboard` table:

-- `login`: the username to which this dashboard belongs
+- `login`: the username to which this dashboard belongs.
-- `iddashboard`: the dashboard id
+- `iddashboard`: the dashboard id.
-- `name`: the custom dashboard name
+- `name`: the custom dashboard name.
-- `layout`: a JSON string describing the dashboard layout and widgets
+- `layout`: a JSON string describing the dashboard layout and widgets.

 ### Options